 Once everything is ready, you can launch your live chat.

-Your customers will be able to access it at any time, find answers to their questions, and get in touch with your support team if they can’t find their answers.
+Your customers can access it anytime, find answers to their questions, and get in touch with your support team if they can’t find their answers.

 When customers can’t find their answer in the help center, they can send you a direct message using your live chat.

 You and your team can manage your responses from a simple, unified dashboard.